Category

 People make judgments and take action while experiencing various emotions.
 When emotions change, electrical activity occurs in the brain.
 Brainwaves are the measurement of this electrical activity using electrodes placed on the scalp surface.
 Since the frequency patterns of brainwaves differ depending on the type of emotion, emotions can be defined based on these frequency patterns.

-Dentsu ScienceJam Inc. utilizes this brainwave measurement technology for emotional understanding in its neuromarketing.
-It measures emotions like "feeling stressed," "being focused," or "showing interest" on a second-by-second basis, quantifying them on a scale from 0 to 100.
+Dentsu ScienceJam Inc. utilizes this brainwave measurement technology for emotional insight to conduct neuromarketing.
+It measures emotions like "feeling stressed," "being focused," or "showing interest" on a per-second basis and quantifies them on a scale from 0 to 100.

-While surveys and interviews could be used to evaluate video content like this, they place a significant burden on respondents due to frequent shifts in viewer emotions, potentially obscuring genuine emotional changes.
-Furthermore, responses given after deliberation may not reveal true feelings.
+While surveys and interviews could be used to evaluate video content like this, they burden respondents and may fail to capture genuine emotional shifts due to frequent viewer mood fluctuations.
+Furthermore, thoughtful responses might obscure true feelings.

 Brainwave measurement, however, allows real-time data collection simply by wearing an EEG device, enabling viewers to remain fully focused on the content.
 Furthermore, by using brainwaves—a medium difficult to consciously manipulate—it reveals instinctive evaluations.

-While EEG equipment was once expensive and bulky, recent technological advancements have significantly miniaturized it.
-This allows for easy measurement anytime, anywhere.
+While EEG devices were once expensive and bulky, recent technological advancements have significantly miniaturized them.
+This makes measurement simple anytime, anywhere.

 「Brain Behavior Insight」